toddledev/documentation/docs/17-good-practices/01-branching/index.md

 - [Sync with main](/get-started/branches-and-publishing#sync-with-main) regularly to stay up-to-date with other team members' changes

 # Scope branches effectively
-The most successful branches have a clear, limited scope:
+Branches in Nordcraft should have a clear, limited scope.
+Since all branches start from `main`, it's important to break down larger features into smaller, manageable pieces:
 - **Single responsibility**: Each branch should focus on one feature, bug fix or improvement
 - **Limited size**: Keep branches small and focused (e.g. "add-color-picker" rather than "redesign-interface")
 - **Short lifespan**: Aim to complete and publish a branch within a single day